r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 > [!CAUTION]
-> Values configured in the knob 1 of the macro knobs SEQ1, SEQ2 SEQ3, are setup to a value = 60.1 .
+> ** Counter Block calibration **.
+Values configured in the knob 1 of the macro knobs SEQ1, SEQ2 SEQ3, are setup with a value = 60.1 .
 Do not change it.
 This value is calibrated to the smooth input of the the Counter block to generate a smooth ramp for the sequencer to work properly.

 <br>

 > [!IMPORTANT]
-> EXT - Reason clock mode. **SPACE BAR** is ised to Play/Stop in this mode.
-Unfortunately there is no option to control with a block in this mode.
-The template sends a **space-bar** keystroke when you press the Play/Stop in this mode.
-But you need to have the **focus** over the Reaktor window.
+> ** PLAY Reaktor in EXT - Reason clock mode. ** . **SPACE BAR** is used to Play/Stop in this mode, but unfortunately there is no option to control it with a block.
+The template sends a **space-bar** keystroke when you press the Play/Stop.
+You need to have the **focus** over the Reaktor window to work.
 If you have a Stream Deck device it will help for your workflow.